The more you wander, the more you wonder. Unknown Moustiers-Sainte-Marie, France

 The humble toilet; it’s an essential part of our daily lives but not very exciting to talk about.
 However, it does have an interesting history which dates back to ancient times.
 Click here if you’re interested in learning more.
 The idea for this post started several years ago in a hotel restroom in Bergen, Norway....
 Continue Reading →

-Guest Blogger – My Paris Correspondent
+Guest Blogger – The Paris Correspondent

 Some of you may remember reading about my dear friend and fellow Francophile, Shirley Riley.
 We met when we all lived in Mukilteo, WA; she attended one of theTravelskecther’s workshops titled: Yes!
 You Can Travel Sketch!
 Terry and Shirley became fast friends and soon, along with Shirley’s husband, Jim, the four of us were getting...
 Continue Reading →